NotBeCursed/ZenInbox/README.md

 ```

 3. Get Gmail credentials:
-Place Gmail credentials in the repository.
+Place Gmail credentials in the repository and OpenAI key in .env file

 4. Run main script:
 ```bash